header-banner-risotto.jpg

 Rice | The Italian Way

-I don’t love risotto.
+I do not love risotto.
 This has always been, for my Italian family, one of my most intriguing quirks.
 This oddity soon became a source of indignation when my grandma found out that despite my distaste for risotto, I still loved sticky sushi rice and basmati rice in a soupy curry.
 You see, Italians care about their rice.
 But what is so special about the Italian way of growing and cooking it?

 The secret grains behind a good risotto

 There is, however, one very special grain that Italians don’t export much, but rather keep for themselves: the so-called “Lungo A” (“Long A”) grain.
 This broad category includes Carnaroli, Arborio, Baldo, S. Andrea, and Volano.
 These are the most suitable kinds of rice to cook the perfect risotto.
-It is no secret that Italians religiously adhere to their culinary rules–so if you dare to cook risotto with Basmati rice in front of an Italian, be prepared to be scolded about your outrageously inaccurate cooking skills.
+It is no secret that Italians religiously adhere to their culinary rules – so if you dare to cook risotto with Basmati rice in front of an Italian, be prepared to be scolded about your outrageously inaccurate cooking skills.

 There is a good reason to consider Long A, and in particular Carnaroli, as the caviar of risotto rice: it all boils down to starch.
 In order to obtain the creamy texture of risotto, you need a grain that will be high in amylopectin (starch) content.
-Cooking risotto means continuously stirring the rice in the pot, and the reason for this tedious practice is that the stirring rubs starch off the surface of rice.
+Cooking risotto means continuously stirring the rice in the pot, and the reason for this tedious practice is that the stirring rubs starch off the surface of the rice.
 This dissolution of starch thickens the cooking liquid, allowing it to achieve the hallmark texture of the notorious dish.2

 How Italian rice is grown